 Dana is surprised by the thought of marriage, asking Kevin if his family would be opposed to him marrying her.
 Kevin has no close family left except his sister, who he expects will love Dana.
 Dana is not quite reassured, and furthermore thinks that her aunt and uncle won’t be in favor of their marriage.
 Still, Kevin and Dana decide to get married and go to tell their families separately.

-Kevin does not expect resistance to his relationship with Dana, as he sees Dana as a full person instead of simply a black person.
+Kevin does not expect resistance to his relationship with Dana because he doesn't judge or dehumanize her based on her race.
 Dana has experienced enough racial discrimination in her life, though, to know that the world is not as accepting of racial mixing as Dana and Kevin would like and as progressive activists would hope.

 Kevin is shocked when his sister threatens to cut off contact with Kevin if he marries a black woman.
 He blames this racism on influence from his sister’s prejudiced husband.
 Dana’s aunt is in favor of the match because Kevin’s skin will make Dana’s children lighter, but her uncle is personally offended that Dana doesn’t want to marry a black man.
 Dana’s uncle says he will cut her out of the will if she marries Kevin, but Dana remains committed to her relationship.
 Kevin is equally determined to get married, so the couple elopes in Vegas.

 Dana and Kevin do not let their families’ criticism and hurt feelings get in the way of their marriage, but their life would be easier if they had more support starting their life together.
 While Kevin’s sister espouses straight-forward racism, Dana’s aunt displays more complex internalized prejudice that holds up light skin as the height of beauty.
 Meanwhile Dana’s uncle is hurt that Dana is “rejecting” her family and her heritage by allying herself to a white man, not seeing how Dana is making the best choice for herself.